kristiehuang/kristiehuang.github.io/index.markdown

 Here’s my (slightly-outdated) [résumé](http://kristiehuang.com/resume).

 ## Next up
-I'm looking to join a mid-stage crypto company, summer 2022, in a SWE intern role!
+I'm looking to join a mid-stage startup, summer 2022, in a SWE intern role!

-* Would particularly love to join an inclusivity-minded company focused on financial accessibility or emerging markets, but also open to adjacent opportunities.
+* Would particularly love to join an inclusivity-minded crypto company focused on financial accessibility or emerging markets, but also open to adjacent opportunities.
 * I'm based in SF, open to remote, but would love to spend time in NYC or elsewhere.

 ## Contact